EmbarkStudios/rust-ecosystem/README.md

 ## Work with us!

-For potential collaborations, feel free to reach out to us at [`opensource@embark-studios.com`](mailto:opensource@embark-studios.com).
+We're actively looking to collaborate with developers on the areas discussed in this repository.
+If you're interested in working on a specific issue or idea highlighted here, please reach out to us at [`opensource@embark-studios.com`](mailto:opensource@embark-studios.com) to discuss contracting opportunities or sponsorship.

 We are also [hiring](https://embark.games/careers/) for full-time positions in Stockholm!